Unboxing My Obsession with Vintage

 Unravelling the Obsession

 Growing up in Adelaide, my earliest fashion memories were shaped by my mother, a home economics teacher who could sew like a pro.
-Picture mini ruffled ra-ra skirts, lace collars, and those iconic black velvet 'Blossom' hats, all often handmade.
-With moves in my early 20s to Northern Queensland and eventually Brisbane, it was at this time that I discovered the concept of large warehouses full of timeless, familiar craftsmanship, which I hadn’t seen since my early days with Mum.
-My afternoons were spent combing through pre-loved garments and accessories at the infamous Woolloongabba Antique Centre (now Camp Hill Antique Centre), almost always dragging home a haul destined for nothing more than at-home dress-ups.
+Picture mini me in little ruffled ra-ra skirts, lace collars, and those iconic black velvet 'Blossom' hats, all often handmade.
+With moves in my early 20’s to Northern Queensland and eventually Brisbane, it was at this time that I discovered the concept of large warehouses full of timeless, familiar craftsmanship, which I hadn’t seen since my early days with Mum.
+My afternoons were spent combing through pre-loved garments and accessories at the infamous Woolloongabba Antique Centre (now Camp Hill Antique Centre in Brisbane, Australia), almost always dragging home a small haul destined for nothing more than at-home dress-ups.

 From that moment on, I was hooked.
 I was at the time living in Sydney, and the city's art deco vintage stores became my playground.
 I dove headfirst into markets (hosting my very first stall at Surry Hills Markets on one of Sydney’ most torrential Summer down pours) and got lost for hours scrolling through online vintage curators in faraway places such as Paris and Berlin.
-Every piece I found felt like discovering a story, a tangible slice of history wrapped up in fabric.
+Every piece I found gave me something that I could afford, and that no one else could have.

-That thrill of the hunt?
+Today, vintage sourcing also gives me the perfect excuse for my hours of scrolling on my phone.
+You never know what’s lurking out there and I have such determination to find it.
 It’s addictive, and honestly, it’s how I turned a personal obsession into a professional love affair with all things vintage.

-If you haven’t caught the thrifting bug yet, beware—once you start, you’re hooked.
+If you haven’t caught the vintage hunting bug yet, beware - once you start, it’s lethal!

 Tips for Sourcing the Best Vintage